Combodo/iTop/readme.txt

 - Forgot your password?
 Regain access to iTop without bothering an administrator
 - Automatic refresh of the lists in the dashboards, and for the shortcuts
 - Scalability: better support of large volumes of tickets, and in general with large volumes of data
+- An about box: displays information that will help your support provider (versions, installed modules, etc.)

-... and about 50 bug fixes!
+... and about 70 bug fixes!

 1.2 Should I upgrade to 2.0.2?
     -------------------------------
-Considering that iTop 2.0.1 is fully compatible with iTop 2.0.0 and the number of bugs fixed, we recommend you to upgrade.
+Considering that iTop 2.0.2 is fully compatible with iTop 2.0.x and the number of bugs fixed, we recommend you to upgrade.

 Be aware that the User Portal appearance has significantly been changed.